MicrosoftDocs/entra-docs/docs/external-id/customers/sample-single-page-app-react-sign-in.md

 ms.topic: sample
 ms.date: 04/10/2024

-#Customer intent: As a dev, devops, I want to learn about how to configure a sample React single-page app to sign in and sign out users with my Microsoft Entra ID for customers tenant
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample React single-page app to sign in and sign out users with my Microsoft Entra external ID tenant.
 ---

 # Sign in users in a sample React single-page app (SPA)